 The name Keyser’s Lane appears in the Norse towns of Wexford, Waterford and Dublin.
 In 1575, Holinshed’s Dublin Chronicles is found speculating as to its long forgotten origin.
 These Keyser streets ran steeply down to the Norse waterfront.
 The name, in saga Norse, appears to mean ‘the street of the ship wharfs’.

-The western part of Keyser’s Lane is on the opposite side of South Main Street.
-Before the car park on High Street was created, this section of the lane was filled with houses; most of which were occupied by families belonging to military personnel.
+The western part of Keyser’s Lane lies on the opposite side of South Main Street.
+Before the car park on High Street was created, this section contained houses, most occupied by families of military personnel.

-It is worth noting that the eastern side (seen in the photograph above) is also known as Slegg’s Lane and that locals sometimes referred to it as Cromwell’s Lane (probably in reference to nearby Kenny’s Hall, where Cromwell is believed to have stayed after the sack of Wexford).
+Locals refer to the eastern side, seen in the photograph above, as Slegg’s Lane, and sometimes as Cromwell’s Lane.
+Cromwell’s Lane probably refers to nearby Kenny’s Hall, where historians believe Cromwell stayed after the sack of Wexford.